64bit-polygon/links/README.md

 # [iOS texting replica](https://github.com/64bit-polygon/endless_texts/blob/main/README.md)

 This is a replica of iOS iMessage UI using only web technologies.
-I wanted to demonstrate the power of basic web technologies to create an app like experience.
+I wanted to demonstrate the power of basic web technologies to create an app-like experience.
 The animations are all css and the project is built using react.

 Here's a [screen capture](https://natedelacruz.com/texting-ui) of it